joergsimon/SDCND-Term1-BehaviouralCloning/writeup_template.md

 I also drove the tracks in the other direction.
 While flipping alread can deal well with the bias towards one direction, I had the feeling that because f.e. of different sight also my driving behaviour was different (especially on track 2), so I guess it was not bad to do that.

 From all the recorded data the folloing augmentation was done:
 Beside the center image the both side images were taken withough augmentation, but the target value (steering angle) was corrected using a fixed offset.
-Additionally (again inspired by a blog post) the center image was randomly shiftet along the x axis and the steering angle was adopted to drive agains that shift.
+Additionally (again inspired by a [blog post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9)) the center image was randomly shiftet along the x axis and the steering angle was adopted to drive agains that shift.
 Like mentioned in the post this helped for stronger curves and recovery.

 All these generated images were then flipped and the angle inverted.
 This was to counter a bias towards driving into one direction only especially since track 1 would mainly go towards driving left.

 The resulting data is fet over a generator to the model.
 I tried a number of different epoch configurations, but 10 epochs was usually sufficient.

+## Conclusion

+This project was for a while highly frustrating for me, but teached me an interesting lession: While I knew there is the garbage in, garbage out metapha in ML, I was not aware how subtile it can be that garbage in is produced because of an error in an intermediate sep in your pipeline, and how hard that is to debug.
+I am currently reflecting a lot how I can change my future strategy on such a project to not loose that much time.

+Beside that: Generally it was interesting to see that small models can actually perform better if the environment is simple enough.
+Also it was interesting to see how you can support mitigating some bias effects like driving in one direction or desired behavior like recovery with data augmentation, that really helped in my case.

+## References:

+[1]<a name="Srivastava2014"></a> Srivastava et al. 2014, Dropout: a simple way to prevent neural networks from overfitting, The Journal of Machine Learning Research Vol 15 Issue 1

+[6]<a name="Szegedy2015"></a> Szegedy et al. 2015, Going Deeper with Convolutions, in ILSVRC 2014